dev-dull/PyTerraBackTyl/README.md

 - `LOG_LEVEL: 'INFO'`
   - The amount of information to log.
 Valid values are: INFO, DEBUG, WARNING, ERROR
   - If an invalid value is specified, PyTerraBackTYL will default to INFO.
+- `USE_SSL: false`
+  - Disabled by default, this specifies if the service should use SSL (HTTPS) or not (HTTP).
+  - A Bash script can be found in the `ssl` subdirectory which will generate these keys.
+- `SSL_PUBLIC_KEY: 'ssl/public.key'`
+  - The path and filename where the SSL public key can be found.
+  - The value shown here means the `ssl/` subdirectory where PyTerraBackTYL is installed.
+- `SSL_PRIVATE_KEY: 'ssl/private.key'`
+  - The path and filename where the SSL private key can be found.
+  - The value shown here means the `ssl/` subdirectory where PyTerraBackTYL is installed.
 - `HELPER_HOSTNAME_QUERY_MAP:`
   - Generally, this should not need to be changed.
   - Contains key:value pairs where the key is the name of a Terraform provider (an exact match for what is found in a Terraform state file) and the value is a JSONPath that will return the hostnames found in a Terraform state file for that provider type.